Thunderbird Entertainment: Initial public offering

 Thunderbird Entertainment Group Inc. became a publicly traded company on the TSX Venture Exchange on November 2, 2018.
 It trades under the symbol (TSXV: TBRD).
-Thunderbird's Board is composed of Brian Paes-Braga (Executive Chair), Frank Giustra, Tim Gamble, Jennifer Twiner McCarron, Mark Miller, Frank Holmes, Paul Sparkes and Azim Jamal.
+Thunderbird's board is composed of Brian Paes-Braga (executive chair), Frank Giustra, Tim Gamble, Jennifer Twiner McCarron, Mark Miller, Frank Holmes, Paul Sparkes and Azim Jamal.

-On December 16, 2019, the Company appointed Marni Wieshofer as an independent board member and lead director of the board following the company's AGM.
-Wieshofer previously served as CFO and EVP of corporate development at Lionsgate Entertainment, where she oversaw mergers, acquisitions and other strategic financial initiatives.
-The move reunites Wieshofer with fellow board member and Lionsgate founder Frank Giustra.
+On December 16, 2019, the company appointed Marni Wieshofer as an independent board member and lead director of the board following the company's AGM.
+She previously served as CFO and EVP of corporate development at Lionsgate Entertainment, where she oversaw mergers, acquisitions and other strategic financial initiatives.
+The move reunited Wieshofer with fellow board member and Lionsgate founder Frank Giustra.

-On November 10, 2020, it was announced that Thunderbird Entertainment Group Inc. has qualified to trade on the OTCQX Best Market.
+On November 10, 2020, it was announced that Thunderbird Entertainment Group Inc. had qualified to trade on the OTCQX Best Market.
 Thunderbird Entertainment Group Inc. upgraded to OTCQX from the Pink market.

-In February 2021, Thunderbird reported that Linda Michaelson joined the company as an independent member of its board of directors, with the resignation of a current board member, Frank Holmes.
+In February 2021, Thunderbird reported that Linda Michaelson had joined the company as an independent member of its board of directors, with the resignation of a current board member, Frank Holmes.

-About the logo
+Logo

 The Thunderbird is a mythological creature born from the rich narrative tradition of Canada's First Nations people in the Pacific Northwest.
-The Thunderbird is often carved at the top of totem poles, which are monuments that traditionally bring communities together to illustrate their stories.
+It is often carved at the top of totem poles, which are monuments that traditionally bring communities together to illustrate their stories.

-The artwork in the logo which depicts abstract elements of the Thunderbird legend, was commissioned from First Nations artist Corrine Hunt.
+The artwork in the logo which depicts abstract elements of the Thunderbird legend was commissioned from First Nations artist Corrine Hunt.

 Current productions

 Kim's Convenience

 Thunderbird Entertainment began production on a 13-episode first season of the new half-hour comedy series Kim's Convenience, which premiered on October 11, 2016, on CBC.
 The series is based on the award-winning play by Ins Choi, who serves as series creator along with Kevin White (Schitts Creek, Corner Gas).
-Executive Producers on Kim's Convenience are Ivan Fecan, Tim Gamble, Alexandra Raffé, Leslie Lester, Albert Schultz, Ins Choi and Kevin White.
-Supervising Producers are Sandra Cunningham and Robin Cass.
+Executive producers are Ivan Fecan, Tim Gamble, Alexandra Raffé, Leslie Lester, Albert Schultz, Ins Choi and Kevin White.
+Supervising producers are Sandra Cunningham and Robin Cass.
 The series stars Paul Sun-Hyung Lee, Jean Yoon, Simu Liu, Andrea Bang, Andrew Phung and Nicole Power.
-Production on Season 5 has begun as of September 9, 2020, and is set to premiere on CBC TV and CBC Gem in Winter 2021.
+Production on Season 5 had begun as of September 9, 2020, and was set to premiere on CBC TV and CBC Gem in the winter of 2021.